codica2/mina-multideploy/README.md

   '48.84.207.183'  => %w[codica timebot]
 }
 ```
-This means that your code will be deployed to 3 servers, and there can be several applications on one server.
+It means that your code will be deployed to 3 servers, and there can be several applications on one server.

 *`original`* - path to the original mina `deploy.rb` file which will be taken as a basic.